 "[Governor Bush] highlighted that 'our politics mirror culture.'
 In his eyes, insults took precedence in 2016 not just as a result of the actions of our politicians, but because the culture of America condoned and even endorsed them."

 The Buckley Program is eager to support its student fellows in their academic and professional endeavors.
 Fellows can apply for funding for travel to conferences at other universities or educational institutions, undergraduate research, and summer internships.

 This page lists political internships, fellowships, research, and funding opportunities for student fellows!

-Students should fill out this form to be connected with professionals in their fields of interest!
+Students interested in summer internships, post-grad jobs, or mentoring opportunities should fill out this form to be connected with professionals in their fields of interest!